-Making the Thai tea takes the longest time in that it needs time to cool.
+Making the Thai tea takes the longest time because it needs time to cool.
 I like to make it ahead of time and store it in the refrigerator.

 Once the Thai tea is ready, the frappuccino is made in literally seconds.

 STEP 4: Strain out tea leaves and stir in brown sugar.
 Put in refrigerator to chill.

 The Thai tea needs to be chilled for the best frappuccino texture.
 If the tea is too warm, it’ll melt the ice too quickly when blending.

 STEP 5: Blend Thai tea ingredients with ice.

 Ice, brewed and chilled Thai tea, sweetened condensed milk, and evaporated milk all go into the blender.

 I have a Vitamix blender that really is the holy grail of kitchen appliances.
 The Vitamix makes the perfect frozen drinks.

 Start on low, then crank it up to high.
 I use the tamper tool to push any ice cubes down to make sure the consistency is perfect.